aymtools/lifecycle/README.md

   State<FistPage> createState() => _FistPageState();
 }

-/// Mix-n LifecycleRegistryStateMixin are available, but it's highly recommended to use the [an_lifecycle_cancellable] package's launchWhenXXX, repeatOnXXX, and collectOnXXX methods. class _FistPageState extends State<FistPage>
+/// Mixin LifecycleRegistryStateMixin are available,
+/// but it's highly recommended to use the [an_lifecycle_cancellable] package's launchWhenXXX, repeatOnXXX, and collectOnXXX methods. class _FistPageState extends State<FistPage>
     with LifecycleRegistryStateMixin {